-Read Until You Understand with former VP of Product at HYFN
+Read Until You Understand Product with former VP of Product at HYFN

-Chris Graham, a former NFL consultant, joined us for a live chat in our Slack Community and according to him, the best method, is to read until you understand.
+Chris Graham, a former NFL consultant, joined us for a live chat in our Slack Community and according to him, this is the best method.

 Chris Graham is the former VP of Product and Marketing at HYFN.
 He oversaw HYFN8, an enterprise social media management system, and advertising publishing tool.
 He is familiar with the startup cycle through all of its phases.
 He has also taught Product Management for +3 years at establishments including General Assembly and has acted as a consultant for numerous early-stage startups and the NFL.
 He holds a degree in Economics and Political Science.

 Can you talk more about how you broke into product management?

 Absolutely!
 My background is in economics and writing, which I translated into a job in marketing.
 From there I joined HYFN on the marketing/business development side with an ambition of moving into product management.
 I did the usual things like proactively seeking to contribute to the product, learning about tech, etc., and was put on the project full-time.

 For new Product Managers, the number one thing you need to understand is beyond contextual skills like story writing, agile, and understanding the tech, you need an extremely deep knowledge of the domain and the customer to be successful.
 Trying to be a Product Manager before you have that is tough.